zeroluck/docs/sources/admin-guide/cache-refresh/index.md

   pulled and read by the Gluu Server.

-* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as `sn=*` where the value of this field ensures that every user must contain an attribute named SN.
+* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as `sn=*`.
+The value of this field ensures that every user must contain an attribute named SN.

 ## Source Backend LDAP Servers